-- e) CIX{OR} (£m): any additionally incurred NARM related costs or unspent allowances associated with projects delivery elements that meet specified criteria for Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery projects where these are relevant to the particular Risk Sub-Category.
-CIX{OR} is positive in the case of Over-Delivery and negative in the case of Under-Delivery. - 7.13 In addition, in its NARM Close Out Report the licensee must provide justification cases for any portions of Over-Delivery or Under-Delivery against Baseline Network Risk Outputs that the licensee, or the Authority, considers to be justified.
+- e) CIXOR (£m): any additionally incurred NARM related costs or unspent allowances associated with delivery elements that meet specified criteria for Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery where these are relevant to the particular Risk Sub-Category. - 7.11 In addition, in its NARM Close Out Report the licensee must provide justification cases for any portions of Over-Delivery or Under-Delivery against Baseline Network Risk Outputs that the licensee considers to be justified.
 This is addressed in further detail in Chapter 8.

-$^{^{17}}$ Further detail can be found in Chapter 10:Clearly Identifiable Over-Delivery and Clearly Identifiable Under-Delivery
+&lt;sup>17 Further detail can be found in Chapter 10:Clearly Identifiable Over-Delivery and Clearly Identifiable Under-Delivery